Keeping Watch

 By Michael Decker '21

 Keeping Watch is a geo-spatial narrative project that embeds oral history testimonies by former and current fire lookouts on a GIS interface.
 These stories were collected by Jack Kredell, Chris Lamb, and Michael Decker in the Summer of 2021 across the state of Idaho.
+This project was created in collaboration with the Center for Digital Inquiry and Learning.

 Storying Extinction: Responding to the Loss of North Idaho's Mountain Caribou